ifrancis/one-click-hugo-cms/site/content/_index.md

 ---
-title: Great coffee with a consciencet !!
+title: Great beer with a conscience !!
 subtitle: Support sustainable farming while enjoying a cup
-image: /img/home-jumbotron.jpg
+image: img/blog-index.jpg
 blurb:
   heading: Why Kaldi?
   text: Kaldi is the coffee store for everyone who believes that great coffee